riezebosch/Unmockable/README.md

 ```

 If you don't like this as a public API, you can extract an interface and only
-include the second method or you mark the upper method internal and
+include the second method or you mark the top method internal and
 make it visible to your test project using `[InternalsVisibleTo]`.

 ## Shout-out